stanleyugwu/react-native-bottom-sheet/CONTRIBUTING.md

 - `docs`: changes into documentation, e.g. add usage example for the module..
 - `test`: adding or updating tests, e.g. add integration tests using detox.
 - `chore`: tooling changes, e.g. change CI config.
+- `perf`: changes that improve performance
+- `improvement`: changes that improve a current implementation
+- `style`: syntax formatting

 Our pre-commit hooks verify that your commit message matches this format when committing.